mozaik-association/mozaik/docs/1Contacts Module.md

 ## Contacts: People management (physical or corporate)

-This functionality allows you to create, modify and manage all the contacts (members/subscribers/other contacts) related to your organisation.
+This functionality allows you to create, modify and manage the contacts (members/subscribers/other contacts) related to your organisation.

-Various informations can be collected for each contact (companies or individuals):
+Various informations can be collected for each contact (individuals or companies):

 - The standard information of a contact : name, first name, phone, address...
 - Some personal information: age, gender, disability, social networks...